 Finally, if you decided on a receiver with Bluetooth, just power it on (there’s usually a button on the front) and go to your phone’s BT settings.
 Press search and wait.
 The Receiver’s name should pop up.
 Now just pair them and you’re ready for some wireless music with Spotify and/or Tidal!

 All we have to do is run the main cable from the receiver to some power and get everything fired up!

 In theory, you would turn your main power on (I have a Power Strip with an On/Off), turn the receiver on, and fire up your source (for me the PS4), and everything would immediately work.

-It should, anyways 😛
+It should, anyway 😛

-If sound isn’t coming out of the speakers, first make sure they’re connected properly (as mentioned earlier).
+If the sound isn’t coming out of the speakers, first make sure they’re connected properly (as mentioned earlier).

-Also double check all of your connections.
+Also double-check all of your connections.